namtran166/BootcampNotes/README.md

     "status_code": 401
 }
 ```
-In case you forgot to put a store name, a 400 Bad Request response will be sent back alongside with this message:
+Too bad we cannot find the store you hated, maybe it was removed a long time ago!
+A 404 Not Found response will be return with this message:
 ```
 {
-    "message": "What store is this?"
+    "message": "There is no store with store_id <int:store_id>."
 }
 ```
 When there is some unexpected error within our internal server, a 500 Internal Server Error response will be returned, and you should upload the bug for us to fix!